yoannisj/vaikai-website/readme.md

 Running gulp build without any arguments will build the static website inside the 'www' folder, after bundling and minifying all assets.
 Caution: this will use `http://vaikai.com` for urls so it should only be used for pushing the website online – the built website won't work locally.

-If you use the `--dev` argument, it will build the static website inside the 'www' folder without minifying assets and using your local url (e.g. `http://localhost/vaikai/www`).
-Open a browser and go to that url to see the result.
+If you use the `--dev` argument, it will build the static website inside the 'www' folder without minifying assets.
+Use the *serve* task instead if you want to see the built static website in a browser.

 Additionally, you can use the `--watch` flag when developing.
-This will update js and css assets whenever you edit the source files in the `src` folder.
+This will re-compile js and css assets whenever you edit the source files in the `src` folder.

 **Note**: for now `--watch` doesn't look for changes in the `src/content` folder.
 This will be fixed soon but in the mean time you need to re-run `gulp build --dev --watch` whenever you change the content files.

-**Note**: for now there is a bug with `--watch` that prevents images resized  in the templates to be copied to the 'www' folder.
-This means they won't load in the browser correctly.
-This will be fixed soon but in the meantime you can run `gulp assets --dev` and then re-run `gulp build --dev --watch` to work around the issue.
+### Serve project

+To see the build website in a browser, run the `gulp serve` command which will start a local http server and open it in google chrome using [browsersync](http://www.browsersync.io/).
+The serve task accepts the same arguments as the build task.

+    gulp serve
+    gulp serve --dev
+    gulp serve --dev --watch

+* passing the `--dev` flag will build and serve assets without minifying them
+* passing the `--watch` flag will re-compile assets and re-load the browser whenever you make a change in the source files.

+**Note**: To stop the server, type `ctrl + C` in the terminal.
+Also, don't forget to close the tab that was opened in google chrome when running `gulp serve`, otherwise you will have two tabs re-loading next time you run `gulp serve --watch` and that is quite unnecessary.

 ### Update production website